 - SIMPLE IRA: can be rolled over to solo 401(k) as long as you have participated in your SIMPLE IRA for at least two years

-- Former Employer’s Retirement Plan: can be rolled over to solo 401(k); note that you will receive a Form 1099-R but if you rolled over the entire balance correctly, the transaction will not be taxable.
+- Former Employer’s Retirement Plan: can be rolled over to solo 401(k); note that you’ll receive a Form 1099-R, but if you rolled over the entire balance correctly, the transaction will not be taxable.
 Also keep in mind that your former employer’s plan may have rules regarding how soon after you end your employment you may roll over your balance, so be sure to check with your former employer’s plan before attempting a rollover.

 These Accounts Cannot Be Rolled Over to a Solo 401(k):

-- Roth IRA: transfers from Roth IRAs to 401(k) plans are not permitted under the tax code.
-Note that this does not mean that you cannot use after-tax dollars to fund your solo 401(k); there is, in fact, a Roth solo 401(k) option that I describe later in this guide.
+- Roth IRA: Transfers from Roth IRAs to 401(k) plans are not permitted under the tax code.
+Note that this doesn’t mean that you cannot use after-tax dollars to fund your solo 401(k); there is, in fact, a Roth solo 401(k) option that I’ll describe later in this guide.
 Also, a Roth conversion may be done on funds that have been rolled over to your 401(k).

-- Current Employer’s Retirement Plan: while rolling over your retirement plan you have with your current employer may be permitted under the tax code, it is very unlikely that your current employer’s plan would allow you to do so.
+- Current Employer’s Retirement Plan: While rolling over your retirement plan you have with your current employer may be permitted under the tax code, it’s very unlikely that your current employer’s plan would allow you to do so.